B.Sc. Physics (Honors)

 4 |

-- Scientific Knowledge: Apply the knowledge of Physics fundamentals and specialisations to the solution of complex scientific problems.
-Problem analysis and critical thinking: Identify, formulate, review research literature, and analyse complex scientific problems, reaching substantiated conclusions using the first principles of Physics.
+- Problem analysis and critical thinking: Identify, formulate, review research literature, and analyse complex scientific problems, reaching substantiated conclusions using the first principles of Physics.

 - Design/Development of Solutions: Design solutions for complex scientific problems that meet the specified needs with appropriate consideration for public health and safety and cultural, societal, and environmental considerations.